ti-mo/ansible-lanparty/lp-consul/README.md

 The `consul_interface` parameter can be used to specify the network interface (eg. 'lan') to use to advertise to the cluster.
-This needs to be set on hosts with multiple network interfaces. (eg. ISP / firewalls)
+This needs to be set on hosts with multiple network interfaces. (eg. ISP, firewalls, baremetals, ..)

 ## Server Nodes